From arrangements about the new pension plan to ensuring a strong start for all our members

 In May, we announced the news that Philips and the unions had agreed on the details of the future pension plan, and that they had decided on a solidarity-based contribution plan.
 It will be another two years or so before the new pension plan will come into effect, but even though that is far away, we are not sitting still now.
 Read on to find out more about the process ahead during the next two years.

 If everything proceeds according to schedule, Philips Pensioenfonds will carry out the new pension plan for all the Pension Fund’s active members, pension beneficiaries and policyholders: the new pension plan will impact everyone, whatever their situation.
-The solidarity-based contribution plan is a form of pension designed by the legislature to make pensions more personal, with every member having their own pension savings, combined with a collective financial reserve to offer protection against financial setbacks.
-Precisely what impact this has on your personal pension situation will be explained shortly before we make the switch.
+The solidarity-based contribution plan is a form of pension designed by the legislature to make pensions more personal, with every member having their own pension capital, combined with a collective financial reserve to offer protection against financial setbacks: the solidarity reserve.
+Precisely what impact this has on your personal pension situation will be explained shortly before we make the switch to the new pension plan.
 Before then, we will of course share more information about how things will change in general terms under the new pension plan.
 It also goes without saying that we will continue to handle your pension with our customary diligence.

 Summary: what are the steps along the road?

-3. Voting by union members :All union members are entitled to vote on the arrangements made in the transition plan; if and when their members vote in favour of the transition plan, the unions decide whether the plan is final.
+- Voting by union members :All union members are entitled to vote on the arrangements made in the transition plan; after their members vote about the transition plan, the unions decide whether the plan is final.

 Preparations for implementing the new pension plan: At the same time as these steps are taken in the administrative process, preparations are also underway for implementing the new pension plan: trialling the administration of the members, developing a new member portal (MijnPPF) and preparing the personal pension overviews to reflect the new pension situation.